willy229liu/willy229liu.github.io/_projects/3_lua_memory.md

 ---
 ## 2. Solution

-I observed what `luac.c -s a.lua` do in the ``, and designed all plan.
+I analyzed the stripping logic in `luac.c` and designed a custom stripping strategy.
 I should recover 2 things, lua file name and function line.

 ### 2.1 File Name